A motherboard is simply a skeleton or channel of communication that holds all the pieces of a PC together.

 4. Determines Whether SLI or Crossfire Support is Possible

-If you are particularly interested in building a gaming PC with an SLI or a Crossfire multi-GPU setup, then a motherboard does matter.
+A motherboard does matter if you are particularly interested in building a gaming PC with an SLI or a Crossfire multi-GPU setup.

-Certain motherboard chipsets simply do not have support for multi-GPU.
+Certain motherboard chipsets do not have support for multi-GPU.

-The budget motherboard chipsets such as the AMD A series chipsets and Intel H and B series chipsets simply do not support multi-GPUs.
+The budget motherboard chipsets, such as the AMD A-series and Intel H and B series, do not support multi-GPUs.

-Hence, if you are trying to leverage the power of dual GPUs for enhancing your gaming, then you will need to look into either B and X series chipset for AMD and Z series chipset for Intel.
+Hence, if you are trying to leverage the power of dual GPUs to enhance your gaming, you must look into either B and X series chipsets for AMD or Z series chipsets for Intel.

 The answer to this question is two folds: